ssube/agulator/README.md

 result: 221, result: 7
 ```

-This is my brain now:
+This is my brain now, it doesn't work so good:

 ![agulator](https://cdn.drawception.com/drawings/MjWfbBamq9.png)